Graduate Study in Education

 Master’s Degrees Offered:

-Initial certification for middle school and high school teaching, grades 7-12
+Initial certification for middle school and high school teaching, grades 7-12, in English, social studies, world languages (French and Spanish), mathematics, and sciences (biology, chemistry, and physics)

 Initial certification for elementary school teaching, grades 1-6

 Students are admitted in cohort groups each year and participate together in rigorous coursework and extensive field experiences.
-Both programs are full-time, one-year programs that begin in the summer; just 12-13 months later, our graduates have earned their master’s degrees and full eligibility for certification.
+Both programs are full-time, one-year programs that begin in late May; just 12-13 months later, our graduates have earned their master’s degrees and eligibility for certification.